jovanneste/Emotion-XAI-Videos/plan.md

-Does model accuracy relate to model explainabilty (is this novel?)
+Does model accuracy relate to model explainability  (is this novel?)

 Update model to a joint model
 Just ignore videos that the model labels 0,0